arindal1/LLM-Booking-Analytics-and-RAG-QA/README.md

-Below is an example of a detailed, organized, and professional Markdown documentation for the project:

----

 # LLM-Powered Booking Analytics & QA System

 This project provides a comprehensive solution for processing hotel booking data, extracting business insights, and enabling retrieval-augmented question answering (RAG) through an LLM-powered API.
 The system combines data analytics, vector-based retrieval with FAISS, and a lightweight language model to answer questions about hotel bookings.